pkuhnert/ESA2021/README.md

   * Bowen catchment SpatialPolygonsDataFrame
 - An R script to reproduce the figures in the presentation.

-For instructions on how to install `Vizumap`, see Lydia Luchessi's [github](https://github.com/lydialucchesi/Vizumap) repository.
+For instructions on how to install `Vizumap`, see Lydia Lucchesi's [github](https://github.com/lydialucchesi/Vizumap) repository.